BECAUSE TIME MATTERS

 - Have a short recovery time

 - Have nominal incision-patients go home with 1‑2 stitches

 Explore what to expect before, during, and after ablation with the NeuroBlate System.

-Monteris devices are used by neurosurgeons, which allows them to hold the patient’s head steady while in an MRI machine and during brain surgery, to allow minimally invasive and stable access for brain probes, and to heat and destroy targeted tissue.
+The NeuroBlate System is a surgical tool used in brain surgery to heat and destroy targeted brain tissue associated with tumors, radiation necrosis, or epilepsy.
 Patients must be able to undergo MRI exposure.
 All brain surgeries carry risk.
 Possible adverse events include, but are not limited to, bleeding, edema, unintended major brain tissue damage, and permanent neurological deficits.
-Discuss with your physician the potential benefits and risks.
+Discuss the potential benefits and risks with your physician.